-96. Designing substantive procedures includes consideration of:

-- The use of analytical procedures 23-While analytical procedures undertaken by the auditor can be effective as risk assessment procedures to provide the auditor with information about an entity's business, they may be less effective as substantive procedures when performed alone.
-This is because the complex interplay of the drivers of the valuation often mask masks any unusual trends that might arise. - Non-routine transactions-Many financial transactions are negotiated contracts between an entity and its counterparty (often known as "over the counter" or OTC.)
+- 96. Designing substantive procedures includes consideration of: - The use of analytical procedures-While analytical procedures undertaken by the auditor can be effective as risk assessment procedures to provide the auditor with information about an entity's business, they may be less effective as substantive procedures when performed alone.
+This is because the complex interplay of the drivers of the valuation often masks any unusual trends that might arise. - Non-routine transactions-Many financial transactions are negotiated contracts between an entity and its counterparty (often known as "over the counter" or OTC.)
 To the extent that financial instrument transactions are not routine and outside an entity's normal activities, a substantive audit approach may be the most effective means of achieving the planned audit objectives.
 In instances where financial instrument transactions are not undertaken routinely, the auditor's responses to assessed risk, including designing and performing audit procedures, have regard to the entity's possible lack of experience in this area. - Availability of evidence-For example, when the entity uses a third-party pricing source, evidence concerning the relevant financial statement assertions may not be available from the entity. - Procedures performed in other audit areas-Procedures performed in other financial statement areas may provide evidence about the completeness of financial instrument transactions.
-These procedures may include tests of
+These procedures may include tests of subsequent cash receipts and payments, and the search for unrecorded liabilities. - Selection of items for testing-In some cases, the financial instrument portfolio will comprise instruments with varying complexity and risk.
+In such cases, judgemental sampling may be useful.

-ISA ASA 315, paragraph 6(b), requires the auditor to apply analytical procedures as risk assessment procedures to assist in assessing the risks of material misstatement in order to provide a basis for designing and implementing responses to the assessed risks.
-ISA ASA 520, Analytical Procedures, paragraph 6, requires the auditor to use analytical procedures in forming an overall conclusion on the financial statements.
+&lt;sup>23 ASA 315, paragraph 6(b), requires the auditor to apply analytical procedures as risk assessment procedures to assist in assessing the risks of material misstatement in order to provide a basis for designing and implementing responses to the assessed risks.
+ASA 520 Analytical Procedures, paragraph 6, requires the auditor to use analytical procedures in forming an overall conclusion on the financial statements.
 Analytical procedures may also be applied at other stages of the audit.

-- subsequent cash receipts and payments, and the search for unrecorded liabilities. - Selection of items for testing-In some cases, the financial instrument portfolio will comprise instruments with varying complexity and risk.
-In such cases, judgmental judgemental sampling may be useful. - 97.
-For example, in the case of an asset-backed security, in responding to the risks of material misstatement for such a security, the auditor may consider performing some of the following audit procedures: - Examining contractual documentation to understand the terms of the security, the underlying collateral and the rights of each class of security holder. - Inquiring Enquiring about management's process of estimating cash flows. - Evaluating the reasonableness of assumptions, such as prepayment rates, default rates and loss severities. - Obtaining an understanding of the method used to determine the cash flow waterfall. - Comparing the results of the fair value measurement with the valuations of other securities with similar underlying collateral and terms. - Reperforming calculations.
+- 97. For example, in the case of an asset-backed security, in responding to the risks of material misstatement for such a security, the auditor may consider performing some of the following audit procedures: - Examining contractual documentation to understand the terms of the security, the underlying collateral and the rights of each class of security holder. - Enquiring about management's process of estimating cash flows. - Evaluating the reasonableness of assumptions, such as prepayment rates, default rates and loss severities. - Obtaining an understanding of the method used to determine the cash flow waterfall. - Comparing the results of the fair value measurement with the valuations of other securities with similar underlying collateral and terms. - Reperforming calculations.